The energy stored in hydraulic equipment can send failed components flying through the air with a similar impact to bullets.

 Hydraulic systems that retain stored energy while the power supply is turned off, will exhibit an increased risk.
 Systems which store energy in standby are likely to need to comply with the PED (the Pressurised Equipment Directive).

-Typical risks include hydraulic accumulators, which retain bladder charge pressure, even after all of the fluid have been released.
+Typical risks include hydraulic accumulators, which retain bladder charge pressure, even after all of the fluid has been released.
 Hydraulic cylinders that maintain pressure while supporting the load, or actuators that can also feed energy back into the systems.

 Wherever possible, it is good practice to design systems that automatically discharge the pressure and support the load safely, when not being used.
 With the exception of accumulator safety blocks that always need a certified relief valve, hydraulic systems do not generally fall under the PED, although always check if you are not certain with new designs.